Why Senior-Focused Exercise Equipment is Vital for Senior Health

 The problem of age related muscle loss (called Sarcopenia) has a solution: Strength training.

 We know that, over time, consistant resistance training rebuilds muscle, recharges metabolism, reduces resting blood pressure, supports cardiovascular health, increases bone density, improves cognitive functioning, and combats disease.

-Without a doubt, resistance training is good for us at any age, but delivers a particularly important host of benefits to older adults.
+Consistent physical exercise that includes strength training is good for us at any age, but becomes increasingly important as we age.
+This is not news.
 We know this.
 Most older adults know this.
 Everyone might not understand the full breadth of benefits that comes with regular strength training, but most know that it’s something they should do.

 And yet, statistics show that physical inactivity rises with age.

 Often, even those who were physically active when they were younger, lose interest in exercise as they get older.

 Programs like Silver Sneakers have tried to reverse this trend by making visits to local gyms and recreation centers more affordable.
 Research shows that reducing the cost of gym membership does have a positive effect and results in more older adults participating in physical exercise programs at their local recreation center on a regular basis.

 And yet, the US Department of Health and Human Services estimates that only 28-34% of adults ages 65-74, and 35-44% of adults 75 years and up, are physically active.

 Clearly, cost isn’t the only thing standing in the way of most older adults hitting the gym.
 What else might be going on here?
 If most people understand that exercise delivers numerous benefits to older adults, both physically and psychologically, why aren’t more of them active?